Summer Fun in Beloit, Wisconsin!

 Plan Your Getaway Today!

 Summer fun in Beloit can be found less than a two-hour drive from Chicago or Milwaukee!
 Beloit, Wisconsin, is the type of destination that’s perfect for a no-stress, no-fuss summer weekend getaway.
 This fun and endearing small town sits just north of the Illinois border on the banks of the Rock River.
 And here’s the best part: It features lots of fun things to do whether you’re planning a trip with a group of friends, a romantic escape with your partner or an adventurous outdoor weekend away from the city.
 We’ve put together a mix-and-match guide on some of the top things to do in Beloit to create the perfect weekend retreat.
-Check out our top 10 suggestions of things to do, and check out the Discover Wisconsin video below to get a better idea of what summer in Beloit looks and feels like.
+Check out our top 10 suggestions of things to do, and watch this short video for a sneak peek into summertime at Beloit.
+Also check out the Discover Wisconsin video below to get a better idea of what summer in Beloit looks and feels like.

 One of Beloit’s most well-known, treat-yourself-because-you’re-on-vacation dining spots is Lucy’s #7 Burger Bar on Grand Avenue, famous for killer burgers and tipsy shakes.
 Keep it traditional with a Plain Jane burger or try a more eccentric one like the Wisconsinite, stuffed with Wisconsin’s three favorites—beer, brats and cheddar cheese.
 “We offer a new and creative burger of the month, too, which is always a hit,” says Tamsie Lamoreaux, Lucy’s assistant manager.
 One month it’s a Mushroom Swiss Meltdown stuffed with Swiss cheese and topped with sautéed onions and mushrooms, bordelaise sauce and more melted Swiss.
 Another month it’s a Macaroni and Cheese Burger.
 And one of the best tipsy shakes is the Grasshopper, featuring Crème de Menthe & Crème de Cocoa.